'Why I'm Never Taking Off My Mask'

 Isabella Coombes, 28, from London, works in PR, no pre-existing medical conditions

 Isabella intends to wear a mask on all public transport, crowded indoor spaces and in shops.
-She has had her first vaccination but feels wearing a mask “makes sense” as she believes ‘Freedom Day’ was “rushed” and feels like a “reckless decision.”
+She has had her first vaccination but feels wearing a mask 'makes sense' as she believes ‘Freedom Day’ was 'rushed' and therefore feels like a 'reckless decision.”

 Despite lockdown coming to an end, she she feels fine about continuing the wear mask while some of her friends looked forward to no longer having to wear a face covering.
 “I'm doing it out of respect and courtesy for those who are more vulnerable than I am and will continue to do so.
 I would rather wear the mask and have a reduced risk of me spreading the disease.”

-Her family feel the same as she does as do some of her friends who are roughly between 25-35.
+Her family feel the same as she does, as do some of her friends who are all roughly aged between 25-35.
 “We will continue to assess risk and wear a mask to protect the most vulnerable, and any frontline workers in shops, on transport - the NHS.

 There have been a few moments during the pandemic when she has particularly happy to have a mask.
 “There was one occasion I felt like there was a real risk to my health on a bus in central London last summer, as it was so hot and packed with people, that stands out as a time I was happy to have my mask on.”